-NORFOLK, Va. – A Norfolk man pleaded guilty today to possessing a firearm as a convicted felon.
+NORFOLK, Va. – A Norfolk man was sentenced to two and a half years in prison for possessing a firearm as a convicted felon.

 According to court documents, Earlon Delton Mitchell, 29, was arrested by Norfolk Police March 29 for trespassing and having outstanding arrest warrants.
 Mitchell, who is a self-admitted general of the Nine Trey Blood Set, resisted and attempted to flee.